 B&J carry out PAT testing at business and Cardiff rental properties to ensure that portable electrical appliances are safe for use.

-PAT testing is recommended to be carried annually to ensure safety of portable appliances.
-Although there is no legal requirement to have electrical appliances PAT tested, employers and landlord must ensure that any electrical equipment is maintained in safe working order.
+PAT testing is recommended to be carried out annually to ensure the safety of portable appliances.
+Although there is no legal requirement to have electrical appliances PAT tested, employers and landlords must ensure that any electrical equipment is maintained in safe working order.

-Frequent PAT testing, labelling and record keeping is therefore best practice and is recommended to stop business owners from breaking health and safety law.
+Frequent PAT testing, labelling and record-keeping is, therefore, best practice and is recommended to stop business owners from breaking health and safety laws.